 Is it time to refresh your website?

 Some businesses might get confused about whether or not they should update or refresh their websites.
-Fortunately, there are telltale signs that you may need to do some spring cleaning on your website.
+Fortunately, there are revealing signs that you may need to do some spring cleaning on your website.

 Your page loads slowly

-It’s critical for a website to load quickly if you want to get ahead of the competition, especially if you have an online store.
+A website must load quickly if you want to get ahead of the competition, especially if you have an online store.

 But several reasons will halt your website to a crawl, such as unoptimized images, shrinking storage, poor host server, flash content, cluttered code, too many ads, a disproportionate number of videos and images, etc. Ideally, your page should finish loading in between one and five seconds.